 Millenials?
-SnapChat or What's App is where it's at.
+SnapChat or Periscope is where it's at.

 Women crafters, cooks or design freaks?
 I'd bet my house they are on Pinterest.

 The good news: Your target audience will most likely be in multiple places, not just one.
 And keep in mind, this changes as new platforms come and old ones go.